 Coexistence with Tool-Native Memory

-Some AI tools have their own memory systems.
-Claude Code has MEMORY.md, ChatGPT has persistent memory, Gemini has conversation history.
+Some AI tools have their own memory and instruction surfaces.
+Claude Code has MEMORY.md and CLAUDE.md, ChatGPT has persistent memory, Codex uses AGENTS.md, and Gemini has conversation history.
 Synthesis project management is independent of and coexists with all of them.

-The distinction: tool-native memory is automatic, per-tool, and unstructured.
+The distinction: tool-native memory is automatic or tool-specific.
 Synthesis project management is deliberate, tool-agnostic, and structured.
-MEMORY.md stores facts that Claude noticed during conversations.
-CONTEXT.md stores the curated state of a project.
+CLAUDE.md and AGENTS.md tell an assistant how to work.
+CONTEXT.md, REFERENCE.md, and sessions/ store what is true about the project.
 They serve different purposes and neither replaces the other.

 Getting Started